Name Andrea Webb

 Absolutely!
 I met my mentor through my undergraduate advisor and I wanted to be just like him when I grew up.
 Even after graduate school, he has continued to mentor and work with me.
 There are so many great mentors out there who will be with you throughout your career.
 Mine has made a big difference in the career path I pursued, and I am grateful for everything he has and continues to teach me.

-Do you have any suggestions for how kids in middle school can gain practical experience in your field?
+Do you have any suggestions for how kids in elementary school can get an introduction your field?

 Talk to parents or teachers and surf over to some science websites.
 Also, Girls Scouts and Boy Scouts offer a lot of opportunities to gain experience in science, as well as spend some time in nature.